machineash/sbom-api/README.md

 This service starts simple: a Go API that manages component records from a software bill of materials (SBOM).
 Each phase adds a layer of realism.

-It starts with introducing safe vulnerabilities to generating SBOMs and scanning images, then finally, integrating secrets management with Vault.
+The layering starts with introducing safe vulnerabilities to generating SBOMs and scanning images, then finally, integrating secrets management with Vault.

 ---